-• IFRS 9 uses a single approach to determine whether a financial asset is classified and measured at amortized cost or fair value.
+IFRS 9 - Financial Instruments uses a single approach to determine whether a financial asset is classified and measured at amortized cost or fair value.
 The classification and measurement of financial assets is based on the Company's business models for managing its financial assets and whether the contractual cash flows represent solely payments for principal and interest.
-Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward in IFRS 9.
-The change did not impact the carrying amounts of any of the Company's financial assets on transition date.